Saint-Brieuc Cathedral: The choir, the ambulatory and surrounding chapels

 The altar is made from wood and has a work by Elie Le Goff entitled "Saint-Brieuc et le miracle des loups" which dates to 1891.
 The chapel was built by Bishop Christophe de Penmarc'h.
 In the chapel, there are also traces of the tomb of Alain de Penmarc'h who was Christophe's nephew and a canon at Saint-Brieuc and the tombstone of canon Rolland de la Fruglaye who died on 1 September 1454.

 Statue of Saint-Brieuc by Elie le Goff dated 1891.
 In old age, St. Brieuc is said to have been travelling in a cart, singing hymns together with a group of monks walking alongside, when suddenly they were surrounded by a pack of wolves.
-His companions fled, but Brieuc confronted the beasts fearlessly with the sign of the cross offered in benediction and they knelt before him humbly.
+His companions fled, but Brieuc confronted the beasts with the sign of the cross offered in benediction and they knelt before him humbly.

 The next chapel is the Chapelle Saint Yves which dates to the 15th century and was commissioned by Christophe de Penmarc'h and his brother Louis.
 De Penmarc'h's coat of arms can be seen in the vaulting keystone.
 The chapel contains the 19th-century tombstone of Monseigneur Bouché and a 19th-century black bronze figure of Christ by Just André François Becquet, the French sculptor born in Besançon in 1829 and who died in Paris in 1907.
 There is also a statue of Saint-Yves dating to 1892 by the sculptor Jean-Marie Valentin.

 The Chapelle des Reliques is the final chapel off the south side of the choir and can be traced back to the 13th century.
 It is accessed through a door in the Chapelle Saint Yves.
 Originally a courtyard, it was roofed over in the 14th century and was known as the "Petite Trésorerie".
 In 1897 Monseigneur Fallières transformed it into a chapel to hold relics.
 The ornate reliquaries held within date to the 19th century and are said to contain a piece of the actual cross ("la Vraie Croix") and a thorn from the crown of thorns.
 The reliquaries also contain the skull of Saint Guillaume and a relic of Saint Brieuc.
 The chapel is secured by an ornate iron gate.

-The most important chapel in the cathedral is found by the south facade of the nave.